Developer Guide

 Limitations:

-used to filter the roles in the Company Command must contain at least one non-space character and filtering
+The keyword used to filter the roles in the Company Command must contain at least one non-space character and filtering

 is not case-sensitive.

-is equivalent to company google
+E.g.: company Google is equivalent to company google

 Tag Command Feature